+\$300,000

+Towards the operating costs of Good Pitch2 Australia, an initiative to connect social purpose Australian documentaries with new allies and partners to advance change on important social issues.

+Supporting Australian Philanthropy

+Funding snapshot

-Funding snapshot \$225,000 Total funding
+\$225,000 Total funding

 3% Proportion of funding

+\$75,000 Average distribution

+Distributions

 VFFF seels to encourage others to give and makes grants to support the growth of the philanthropic sector in Australia.

 2015 distribution

 Documentary Australia Foundation Good Pitch2 Australia \$200,000 over two distributions (total \$300,000)

 Towards the operating costs of Good Pitch2 Australia, an initiative to connect social purpose Australian documentaries with new allies and partners to advance change on important social issues.

-Good Pitch2 Australia, The Opposition' discussion, September 2014 (photo credit: Wendy McDougall)

-\$300,000

-Towards the operating costs of Good Pitch2 Australia, an initiative to connect social purpose Australian documentaries with new allies and partners to advance change on important social issues.

-\$75,000 Average distribution

-3 Distributions

 Continuing distribution

 Philanthropy Australia Leading Membership \$25,000 (total \$75,000)

 Recipient

 Three generations of the Fairfax family at Triple Care Farm Founders' Interest Distribution In November 2012, Directors adopted the concept of supporting special distributions for projects demonstrating particular relevance to the founders and the family.
 Royal Botanic Gardens and Domain Trust Sydney Royal Botanic Gardens' Bicentenary \$324,273 (total \$561,461) To develop an interactive educational program for the new 'Calyx', to be inaugurated at the Gardens' bicentenary celebration in June 2016.
 The Gardens were a favourite place of Sir Vincent Fairfax and Lady Fairfax.
 The Foundation's first distribution to the Gardens for the Fernery in May 1991 was initiated by Lady Fairfax who was intrigued by the propagation of ferns on the then Director's office window sills and charmed by Babbacetto's architectural drawings for the Fernery.
+Recipient

-New Generation Philanthropy VFFF works with the Vincent Fairfax family to encourage family involvement in the work of the Foundation.
+Generation Philanthropy VFFF works with the Vincent Fairfax family to encourage family involvement in the work of the Foundation.
 Since 2010, members of the New Generation have been actively involved in a range of initiatives that are growing family participation in the work of VFFF.
 The New Generation have the opportunity to be members of the Grants Committee which provides practical experience in governance and grants assessment.
 They also attend site visits and conferences.
 The VFFF Grants Committee commenced operations in 2012 with delegated authority to approve grants from \$10,000 to \$25,000.
 It has been a successful strategy, yielding a high level of lively engagement across the third generation of the family and excellent granting outcomes for VFFF.
 Recognising these achievements and the increasing expertise of the Committee, in March 2015 VFFF Directors approved increasing the Committee's grant making delegation from \$25,000 to \$50,000.
 The minimum VFFF grant was also increased from \$10,000 to \$20,000.
-Grants Committee 2015 Annabel Dulhunty Andy Fairfax Emilia Kefford Sarah O'Brien Prue Pateras Angus White Emma White Chairman's Report, Vincent Fairfax Ethics in Leadership Foundation The quality outcomes delivered by the Vincent Fairfax Fellowship (VFF), the flagship course of the Centre for Ethical Leadership (CEL) continues to impress.
-The course is achieving the aims envisioned by its namesake, my grandfather Sir Vincent Fairfax: increasing the dialogue about ethics in the wider community, equipping leaders to better respond to ethical dilemmas and emulate model ethical behaviour.
-Cohorts 20 and 21, that undertook the Fellowship during the year, included leaders from the commercial, public and not for profit sectors.
-It was pleasing too for the Board to hear that the course is assisting past Fellow Eugenia Kolivos in her discussions about ethical behaviour in her workplace and further, that she was appointed to the Board of Corrs Chambers Westgarth Lawyers.
+Grants Committee 2015 Annabel Dulhunty Prue Pateras Angus White Andy Fairfax Emilia Kefford Emma White Sarah O'Brien Eugenia Kolivos in her discussions about ethical behaviour in her workplace and further, that she was appointed to the Board of Corrs Chambers Westgarth Lawyers.
 We also thank Peter Greste for giving the 2015 VFF Graduation Address.
 His full and frank discussion about the ethical dilemmas facing the media and his suggested solutions were food for thought for the very diverse audience that turned out to hear him speak.